tmgriffiths/molecular_modeling_scripts/README.md

 ### cube2xyz

-Forked from [julenl](https://github.com/julenl/molecular_modeling_scripts), it takes gaussian cube data, like electron density, and given a plane will write out an data file in the format `x,y,z,measured_value`.
+Forked from [julenl](https://github.com/julenl/molecular_modeling_scripts), see also [this blog post](http://larrucea.eu/cube2xyz/).
+The script takes gaussian cube data, like electron density, and given a plane or coordinate will write out an data file in the format `x,y,z,measured_value`.
 Basic usage (available also by `cube2xyz-v0.1.py -h`) is as follows.

 ````
 usage: cube2xyz-v0.1.py [-h] -f FILE_NAME [-o OUT_FILE] [-pr PRINT_RANGE]